Diverse Projection Ensembles for Distributional Reinforcement Learning: Exploration with distributional projection ensembles

-We conclude this section with the remark that the use of projection ensembles as described here clashes with the intuition that the epistemic uncertainty~$\disagree(s,a)$ should vanish in convergence.
-This is because each estimate~$\hat{\retdist}_i$ inherits irreducible approximation errors from the projections~$\Pi_i$.
+We conclude this section with the remark that the use of projection ensembles may clash with the intuition that epistemic uncertainty should vanish in convergence.
+This is because each member inherits irreducible approximation errors from the projections~$\Pi_i$.
 In Appendix\ \mayberef{appAproofs}, we provide general bounds for these errors and show that residual errors can be controlled through the number of atoms~$K$ in the specific example of an ensemble based on the quantile and categorical projections.